 ‘I have spent a long time working as a fashion photographer, trying to understand and capture the moments that show the shape of clothes in a way that the designers intended.
 Seeing my own photography become a part of it was special and a whole new fresh experience to me.’

 ON ROAD-TRIPPING ACROSS THE STATES

 ‘The images used were taken on a road trip across America.
 Since I was young, I really liked Ed Ruscha’s work, and the road trip is a really important part of photographic history.
 I always dreamt about it.
-I organised a road trip with a group of friends that make up our art collective.
+I organized a road trip with a group of friends that make up our art collective.
 My life was fully scheduled during that period working on commercial projects, but the road trip had no plan at all.
 We decided on destinations day by day, and it was an experience that gave me fresh inspiration and energy.’

 ON WORKING WITH OTHERS